 - How many marketing channels do I use?

 - Do I have a sales team?

 - How long is my sales cycle?

 They’ve put together an easy-to-understand flow chart to help you figure it all out.

 At Instapage, we’ve put together something to make your ad attribution easier, too.
-It’s the new Advertising Attribution Solution, which allows you to integrate all your Google AdWords data with Instapage so you can see not only essential AdWords KPI’s like CPC and CTR but also how much each lead and conversion is costing you by connecting all touch points between the click and the final sale.
+It’s the new Advertising Attribution Solution, which allows you to integrate all your Google Ads data with Instapage so you can see not only essential Google Ads KPI’s like CPC and CTR but also how much each lead and conversion is costing you by connecting all touch points between the click and the final sale.

 With it, you’ll be able to discover your best-performing combination of ad and landing page.
 Brad explains: